r0m5s/SSH_Honeypot/README.md

 ## Steps to Install the Honeypot with CML Network

 1. Download and install VMWare Workstation
-2. Download the virtual machine containing the CML software and activate the software according to Cisco's instructions (The step to step installation of CML is out of the scope of these instructions)
+2. Download the virtual machine containing the CML software and activate the software according to Cisco's instructions - https://www.cisco.com/c/en/us/td/docs/cloud_services/cisco_modeling_labs/v200/quick/start/b_cml_quick_start_2-0/m_deploy_and_configure.html (Step to step installation of CML is out of the scope of these instructions)
 3. Add a bridge interface called "bridge0" (or afterwards change the external connection to the respective interface name)
 4. Open a browser (Chrome, Firefox, Brave, etc.)
 5. Enter the IP address configured for the GUI of CML